alby-lab/account-statements-service/README.md

        out put - message and httpstatus code bad request(400) invalid Account id
       	out put - message and httpstatus code bad request(400)

+How to test
+   start the application
+   open the swagger url via browser click account-statement-controller in the UI
+   All API urls will be listed in the UI
+   Click each URL
+   click try it out button fron right corner of the UI give your inputs on the fields click execute button